iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.6/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 3 reviews"/>
 </p>

+> YOUR A DAY BEHIND ITS 30TH TODAY AND COVIDSAFE SAYS 29TH<br> :date: __2021-05-30 03:50:15__

+> Nothing has happened to experience.
+I would like to know if it has been useful to contact tracers?<br> :date: __2021-05-29 11:38:35__

+> Cannot find clear statistics for regional Victoria.
+Like many Victorians I do not reside in Greater Melbourne.
+I had expected clear information pertinent to me.
+I do have a vote!<br> :date: __2021-05-29 05:58:20__

+> Its a little slow to react but over all it does work.<br> :date: __2021-05-29 05:56:12__

+> Why can't the Covid safe app "handshake" with a device at venues where currently a QR scan us required?<br> :date: __2021-05-26 22:25:19__

+> Not the easiest to open when trying to check in all ways trys to go web site frist<br> :date: __2021-05-26 09:36:08__

 > Why are there always 2 of them?
 Can I delete it now?<br> :date: __2021-05-20 05:55:03__

 > Maybe it's just because it has been so long since I installed this app, but I'm not noticing as many issues with battery life.
 Still drains fast, but I'm lasting through the day, and that's all anyone can really ask for.<br> :date: __2021-05-20 05:12:32__